hugo-fixit/FixIt/exampleSite/content/posts/theme-documentation-basics/index.en.md

   enablePWA = true
   # {{< version 0.2.14 >}} whether to add external Icon for external links automatically
   externalIcon = false
+  # {{< version 0.2.14 >}} FixIt will, by default, inject a theme meta tag in the HTML head on the home page only.
+  # You can turn it off, but we would really appreciate if you don’t, as this is a good way to watch FixIt's popularity on the rise.
+  disableThemeInject = false

   # {{< version 0.2.0 >}} App icon config
   [params.app]